revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-21. Imagine you are working on “Company” database having “Dept” as collection and inside your collection there are millions of documents and your boss is asking for some data from it, then what sort of practice you will do to increase the query performance and fast retrieval of data.
+21. Imagine you are working on a “Company” database having “Dept” as collection and inside your collection there are millions of documents and your boss is asking for some data from it, then what sort of practice you will do to increase the query performance and fast retrieval of data.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> There are few practices that one can follow to increase the query performance and fast retrieval of data:
+> There are a few practices that one can follow to increase the query performance and fast retrieval of data:
-> 1. We can create and use the indexes on the fields that are frequently being a part of query.
+> 1. We can create and use the indexes on the fields that are frequently a part of the query.
 > 2. While doing the find(), we can use projection to select only those fields that are required in the result.
 > 3. We can also use the limit() method to limit the data that we want in our result.